Consumer Resources

 After you select a REALTOR®, you will want to establish a proper business relationship.
 You likely know that some REALTORS® represent sellers while others represent buyers.
 Each REALTOR® will explain the options available, describe how he or she typically works with individuals, and provide you with complete agency disclosures required in your state.

-Once you enter into a listing agreement with the REALTOR®, he or she will provide you with information detailing current market conditions, financing options and negotiating issues that might apply to your specific situation.
+Once you enter into an agreement with the REALTOR®, he or she will provide you with information detailing current market conditions, financing options and negotiating issues that might apply to your specific situation.
 Remember: Because market conditions can change and the strategies that apply in one negotiation may be inappropriate in another, this information should not be set in stone.
 During your time in the marketplace, your REALTOR® will keep you updated and alert you to each step in the transaction process.

 REALTOR® Designations & Certifications